smv1256/smv1256/README.md

 ---

 Hiya!
 I'm S. M. V., a 14-yo aspiring dev from Neptune.
-In all honesty, I don't know that much about programming, although I have a bit of experience in a multitude of languages.
-I love creating [graphics](https://www.khanacademy.org/profile/MildlyAwkward/projects) (p5js, Vanilla JS [ctx], handcrafted SVGs, Figma, Canva) and front-end development, and I'm certainly hoping to learn more about back-end dev, too, :D.
+In all honesty, I don't know much about programming, although I have a bit of experience in a multitude of languages.
+I love creating [graphics](https://www.khanacademy.org/profile/MildlyAwkward/projects) (p5js, Vanilla JS [ctx], handcrafted SVGs, Figma, Canva) and front-end development, and I'm certainly hoping to learn more about back-end dev, too, :D. Most of my repos are private, for the record.

 I also like wires, blowing things up, and motorcycles.
 <br>A lot.